center-for-threat-informed-defense/attack-workbench-frontend/docs/collections.md

 ## Collections
 A _collection_ is a set of related ATT&CK objects; collections may be used represent specific releases of a dataset such as "Enterprise ATT&CK v7.2", or any other set of objects one may want to share with someone else.

 Collections are meant to be shared.
-Collections can be shared as STIX bundles, uploaded to the internet, sent through email, or hosted on a [TAXII server](https://oasis-open.github.io/cti-documentation/taxii/intro.html).
+Collections can be shared as STIX bundles, uploaded to the internet, or sent through email. <!-- or hosted on a [TAXII server](https://oasis-open.github.io/cti-documentation/taxii/intro.html). -->

 Data providers may opt to describe their published collections through a _collection index_ (detailed below), a data structure designed to provide a machine-readable listing of collections.
 Collection indexes provide the means through which data consumers can _subscribe_ to updates from a data provider.